mthomas7/stat-slides/probability/probability.md

 Independence
 ===
+incremental:true
 We should use a tree diagram - what does it mean for two events to be independent?

+Rain in Ithaca and whether or not your cousin catches the train in LA are independent.
+(Unless you call her because of the rain and delay her.....)

+Rain and snow in ithaca are likley not independent - what does this mean as a probability statement?

+Sex and handedness: 13% of men and 13% of women are left handed (LH).
+We say handeded-ness is independent of gender.
+In a population that is 50% female, we have $P(LH)=0.13$ and $P(M)=0.5$.
+Find $P(LH \ and \ M)$.

+Test for Independence
+===
+$P(A)P(B) = P(A \ and \ B)$ is a way of testing for independence

+Is this a statement about populations or samples?

+Colorblindness
+===
+incremental:true

+Given that 0.4% of women, 7% of men are color blind (CB), and that there are 50% women in the population, find the proportion of color blind people in the population.

+What if it's not 50/50?

+Are sex and colorblindness indepdendent?

 Multiplication rule
 ===